 How to Pick The Right Classes in High School

-Many colleges, especially the selective ones, have specific admissions requirements for entering students for example, multiple years of a foreign language may be a requirement.
+Many colleges, especially the selective ones, have specific admissions requirements for entering students.
+For example, multiple years of a foreign language may be a requirement.
 It is best to research each school individually.
-Make sure you meet the minimum requirements.

 Don’t try to stack your schedule with all challenging classes.
 Maybe limit yourself to no more than three Advanced Placement classes at a time.
-Mix in classes for creativity, interest, or just fun.
+Remember to mix in classes for creativity, interest, or just fun.

 Many admissions offices will check an applicant’s senior year program and performance before offering admission.
 Additionally, schools may rescind an acceptance if a student performed poorly during the senior year.
 See your work through from beginning of freshman year to end of senior year.